cquickstad/uvm_enum/README.md

 ```
 The line `` `UVM_ENUM_OBJ_DECL(color)`` will declare the following classes:
 - `virtual class color_enum extends uvm_enum#(int, color_enum);` - The abstract base class for the enumerated type.
 (Defaults to scalar type `int` when left unspecified.)
 - `class unimplemented_color extends color_enum;` - Implements the 'null object design pattern' for the error case where the user attempts to set an undeclared value.
+This object will return `0` (false) when the `is_valid()` method is called.
+Calls to `next()` and `prev()` will result in a fatal error.
 - `class color extends uvm_rand_enum#(int, color_enum);` - Implements a randomization wrapper class containing both the scalar value (as `rand`) and a handle to the matching instance of `color_enum`.
-Never set the value member directly (it was left public only for random constraint access compatibility.)
+This is needed because SystemVerilog's randomization engine only works on built-in types and it cannot create or choose a class instance, nor can constraints be written to do so.
+By the way, never set this object's value member directly (it was left public only for random constraint access compatibility.)
 Only change the value member using `.randomize()` or `.set()`.

 The line `` `UVM_ENUM_OBJ_VALUE_DECL(color, blue)`` will declare the following class:
 - `class blue extends color_enum;` - Represents the `blue` enumeration and has a scalar value of `2` that can be retrieved with get_value().